MattPahuta/developer-portfolio-fem/README.md

 Users should be able to:

+- Receive an error message when the `form` is submitted if:
+  - Any field is empty
+  - The email address is not formatted correctly
-- Example: View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- Example: See hover and focus states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page
+- **Bonus**: Hook the form up so it sends and stores the user's enquiry (you can use a spreadsheet or Airtable to save the enquiries)
+- **Bonus**: Add your own details (image, skills, projects) to replace the ones in the design

 ### Screenshot